Top Arts & Theatre Must-Sees in Edinburgh

 The Scottish National Portrait Gallery is one of Edinburgh’s most remarkable buildings – a great red sandstone neo-gothic palace sitting proudly on the city’s skyline.
 Opened to the public in 1889 as the world’s first purpose-built portrait gallery, its displays explore different aspects of the story of Scotland and her people, told through a wealth of imagery including portraits of famous historical figures such as Mary Queen of Scots, Prince Charles Edward Stuart and Robert Burns, through to more recent pioneers in science, sport and the arts.

-The building itself is as breathtaking internally as it is externally - running along the walls of the Great Hall is a painted frieze by the nineteenth-century artist William Hole.
+The building itself is as breathtaking internally as it is externally – running along the walls of the Great Hall is a painted frieze by 19th century artist William Hole.
 In reverse chronological order it depicts famous people from Scottish history including Robert Burns, Bonnie Prince Charlie, Mary Queen of Scots and many more.

 The Scottish National Gallery